pouyabey/enterprise-active-directory-helpdesk-lab/README.md

 ## 3. Prepared for Windows Client VM

 A Windows 10/11 client VM will be created in the next phase of this lab.
-The client machine will be joined to the `retailcorp.local` domain and used to test domain login and shared folder access.
+The client machine will be joined to the `pouyabey.local` domain and used to test domain login and shared folder access.

 Status: Planned for next phase.